 - Sports injuries.
 Sports are rather popular activities for numerous kids and adolescents here in our Twin Falls, ID community.
 There are various benefits for participating in sporting events, but there is also always a risk of child foot injuries.
 Our office treats many young patients for injuries sustained during athletic practices or competition.

 We certainly hope that we can treat any patient successfully with the use of conservative, nonsurgical methods, but this especially holds true for children.
-The good news is that many of these common child foot issues are treated effectively without the need for surgical intervention.
-Some of the methods that we may include in your son or daughter’s treatment plan might include:
+The good news is that many of these common child foot issues can be treated effectively without the need for surgical intervention.
+Some of the methods that we may include in your son's or daughter’s treatment plan might include:

 - RICE method.
 Rest, ice, compression, and elevation can be quite effective to relieve painful symptoms, lower levels of inflammation, and help the body perform its natural healing processes.